code-423n4/2023-08-dopex-findings/data/Sathish9098-G.md

 ```
 ##

-## [G-] State variables should be cached in stack variables rather than re-reading them from storage
+## [G-7] State variables should be cached in stack variables rather than re-reading them from storage

 The instances below point to the second+ access of a state variable within a function.
 Caching of a state variable replaces each Gwarmaccess (100 gas) with a much cheaper stack read.
 Other less obvious fixes/optimizations include having local memory caches of state variable structs, or having local caches of state variable contracts/addresses.